 Special General Meetings

-Special General Meetings may be called at any time by the Executive Committee by resolution.
+Special General Meetings may be called at any time by the Board by resolution.

-The Executive Committee must call a Special General Meeting if it receives a written request signed by at least 90 percent of Members.
+The Board must call a Special General Meeting if it receives a written request signed by at least 90 percent of Members.

 Any resolution or written request must state the business that the Special General Meeting is to deal with.

-The rules in this Constitution relating to the procedure to be followed at General Meetings shall apply to a Special General Meeting, and a Special General Meeting shall only consider and deal with the business specified in the Executive Committee’s resolution or the written request by Members for the Meeting.
+The rules in this Constitution relating to the procedure to be followed at General Meetings shall apply to a Special General Meeting, and a Special General Meeting shall only consider and deal with the business specified in the Board’s resolution or the written request by Members for the Meeting.

-Executive Committee
+Board

-Executive Committee composition
+Board composition

-The Executive Committee will consist of at least 3 Officers and no more than 9 Officers.
-A majority of the Officers on the Executive Committee must be Members of the Society.
+The Board will consist of at least 3 Officers and no more than 9 Officers.
+A majority of the Officers on the Board must be Members of the Society.
 Staff of the Society, whether an employee or a contractor, shall not be eligible for election and/or appointment as an Officer, other than as Secretary.

-Functions of the Executive Committee
+Functions of the Board

-From the end of each Annual General Meeting until the end of the next, the Society shall be managed by, or under the direction or supervision of, the Executive Committee, in accordance with the Incorporated Societies Act 2022, any Regulations made under that Act, and this Constitution.
+From the end of each Annual General Meeting until the end of the next, the Society shall be managed by, or under the direction or supervision of, the Board, in accordance with the Incorporated Societies Act 2022, any Regulations made under that Act, and this Constitution.

-Powers of the Executive Committee
+Powers of the Board

-The Executive Committee has all the powers necessary for managing — and for directing and supervising the management of — the operation and affairs of the Society, subject to such modifications, exceptions, or limitations as are contained in the Act or in this Constitution.
+The Board has all the powers necessary for managing — and for directing and supervising the management of — the operation and affairs of the Society, subject to such modifications, exceptions, or limitations as are contained in the Act or in this Constitution.

-The Executive Committee has the power to co-opt no more than 3 natural persons (member or non-member) to the Executive Committee.
+The Board has the power to co-opt no more than 3 natural persons (member or non-member) to the Board.
 A person co-opted assumes office from date of co-option and shall retire from office at the end of the third Annual General Meeting held after his or her assumption of office.
 Should that person become a member he or she may stand as a member at any Annual General Meeting.
 In the event of that person being unsuccessful the Board has the power to co-opt if it is deemed in the best interests of the Society.

-Sub-Executive Committees
+Sub-Boards

-The Executive Committee may appoint sub-Executive Committees consisting of such persons (whether or not Members of the Society) and for such purposes as it thinks fit.
-Unless otherwise resolved by the Executive Committee—
+The Board may appoint sub-Boards consisting of such persons (whether or not Members of the Society) and for such purposes as it thinks fit.
+Unless otherwise resolved by the Board—

-the quorum of every sub-Executive Committee is half the members of the sub-Executive Committee but not less than 2,
+the quorum of every sub-Board is half the members of the sub-Board but not less than 2,

-no sub-Executive Committee shall have power to co-opt additional members,
+no sub-Board shall have power to co-opt additional members,

-a sub-Executive Committee must not commit the Society to any financial expenditure without express authority from the Executive Committee, and
+a sub-Board must not commit the Society to any financial expenditure without express authority from the Board, and

-a sub-Executive Committee must not further delegate any of its powers.
+a sub-Board must not further delegate any of its powers.

-General matters: Executive Committees
+General matters: Boards

-The Executive Committee and any sub-Executive Committee may act by resolution approved during a conference call using audio and/or audio-visual technology or through a written ballot conducted by email, electronic voting system, or post, and any such resolution shall be recorded in the minutes of the next Executive Committee or sub-Executive Committee meeting.
+The Board and any sub-Board may act by resolution approved during a conference call using audio and/or audio-visual technology or through a written ballot conducted by email, electronic voting system, or post, and any such resolution shall be recorded in the minutes of the next Board or sub-Board meeting.

-Other than as prescribed by the Act or this Constitution, the Executive Committee or any sub-Executive Committee may regulate its proceedings as it thinks fit.
+Other than as prescribed by the Act or this Constitution, the Board or any sub-Board may regulate its proceedings as it thinks fit.

-Executive Committee meetings
+Board meetings

 Procedure

-The quorum for Executive Committee meetings is at least two-thirds of the number of members of the Executive Committee.
+The quorum for Board meetings is at least two-thirds of the number of members of the Board.

-A meeting of the Executive Committee may be held either—
+A meeting of the Board may be held either—